boblancer/hangman/README.md

 # theInternship-problem1
-Copy ONLY the text files and .cpp file into c complier project folder.
-Or add to project to visual studio code.
+Copy the follow file into a project folder and build it with c complier.
+Animal_name.txt
+Influencial_figures.txt
+Main.cpp